DNadas98/askNasa/README.md

+# Ask NASA
+- The page can fetch data from the Astronomy Picture of the Day open api of NASA.
+- Frontend: One of my coding bootcamp projects
-# My minimal Node.js server
+- Backend: My minimal no framework Node.js server

+## My Node.js server

 https://github.com/DNadas98/node_server